- Discover the eclectic history of British rock and pop music in the iconic Liverpool Cunard Building.

 - Buggies and prams are welcome inside the museum.

 - The BME has an accessible entrance on Brunswick Street and the museum spaces are fully accessible.
 There are rest points located throughout.

 - Audio-described guides, printed guides and integrated loop systems are all available at the museum.
 Assistance dogs are welcome.

 - There are toilets on site and an accessible toilet next to the Star Cafe.

 - BME has their own café on site as well as plenty of places to eat nearby.
 Off of the main road you will find Oh Me Oh My for afternoon tea, Mowgli Street Food, Caffe Nero, Bacaro Italian and many more.

-- The British Music Experience is located in the Cunard Building, Liverpool Waterfront, Liverpool, Merseyside, L3 1DS.
+- The British Music Experience is located in the Cunard Building on the Liverpool Waterfront.
 The main entrance is opposite the Mersey Ferry terminal.